 Jan.
-25, 1922 - A Manhattan bus hits and kills A. Barton Hepburn, president of the Chase National Bank, on.
+25, 1922 - A Manhattan bus hits and kills A. Barton Hepburn, president of the Chase National Bank, as he is crossing a street.
 The owner of Altnacraig on High Ridge bequeaths more than \$5 million to universities, colleges, and family members.